 The MODE/SYNC pin is a multipurpose pin allowing both mode selection and operating frequency synchronization.
-Floating this pin or connecting it to V{CC} enables PFM Mode operation for superior efficiency at low load currents at the expense of slightly higher output voltage ripple.
-When the MODE/SYNC pin is tied to ground, forced continuous mode operation is selected, creating the lowest fixed output ripple at the expense of light load efficiency.
+Tying the MODE/SYNC pin to ground enables PFM Mode operation for superior efficiency at low load currents at the expense of slightly higher output voltage ripple.
+When the MODE/SYNC pin is floating or connected to V{CC}, forced continuous mode operation is selected, creating the lowest fixed output ripple at the expense of light load efficiency.

-The VE2266/VE2266A will detect the presence of the external clock signal on the MODE/SYNC pin and synchronize the internal oscillator to the phase and frequency of the incoming clock.
+The VE2226/VE2226A will detect the presence of the external clock signal on the MODE/SYNC pin and synchronize the internal oscillator to the phase and frequency of the incoming clock.
 The presence of an external clock will place both regulators into forced continuous mode operation.
-The internal PLL has a synchronization range of ±30% around its programmed frequency.
-Therefore, during external clock synchronization be sure that the external clock frequency is within this ±30% range of the RT programmed frequency.